 - Printing – Screens and squeegees are all loaded into a printing press where we push ink through each stencil and onto your t-shirt to recreate the original design.

 - Clean up – Screens are reclaimed, stripped of their ink and emulsion, and everything is prepared to start the whole process over again.

-Advantages with the screen printing process
+Advantages of the screen printing process